AppDynamics and Orka Platform: Cool in a Crisis

-Before AppDynamics moved their build infrastructure to MacStadium, all of their Mac minis used for app development were bare metal and managed by different teams.
-Every time an issue arose, a different department handled it - and it was difficult to figure out who was dealing with what.
+Before MacStadium, AppDynamics had been running Mac minis on-premise in San Francisco.
+Issues ran the gambit, including network instability, builds that would alter the machine state, and disk space filling up.
+The developers were unhappy.
+Additionally, all of the Mac minis used for app development were bare metal and managed by different teams.
+Every time an issue arose, a different department handled it - and it was difficult to figure out who was responsible for what.
 It was time for a change.

 AppDynamics had been experimenting with hosting iOS development in a MacStadium private cloud since 2018, running VMware on their bare metal minis.
-After a conversation at KubeCon in 2019, AppDynamics made the decision to switch to Orka in early 2020.
-For the new, unified team at AppDynamics, moving from VMware to Orka had distinct benefits.
-Orka is the first and only solution for virtualizing and orchestrating macOS in a cloud environment and uses Kubernetes, which AppDynamics had been already using for two years.
-Familiarity with Kubernetes along with the simplicity and scalability of Orka made switching from VMware to Orka a no-brainer.
+After a conversation at KubeCon in 2019, AppDynamics made the decision to switch to Orka Platform in early 2020.
+For the new, unified team at AppDynamics, moving from VMware to Orka Platform had distinct benefits.
+Orka Platform is the first and only solution for virtualizing and orchestrating macOS in a cloud environment and uses Kubernetes, which AppDynamics had been already using for two years.
+Familiarity with Kubernetes along with the simplicity and scalability of Orka Platform made switching from VMware to Orka Platform a no-brainer.

-However, before they could begin using Orka, the AppDynamics team knew they needed to streamline some day-to-day operations and get their CI/CD pipeline flowing smoothly.
+However, before they could begin using Orka Platform, the AppDynamics team knew they needed to streamline some day-to-day operations and get their CI/CD pipeline flowing smoothly.
 While this was happening, the COVID-19 pandemic struck, sparking unforeseen challenges.
 New employees could not be onboarded in cities like Bengaluru, India, where a nationwide shutdown meant nothing, including a developer’s MacBook, could be delivered to a new employee.

 In the midst of juggling the many issues that arise from a pandemic, onboarding a completely new team, and managing a newly remote workforce, another crisis struck.
 Hall lost access to his entire fleet of Macs in San Francisco for more than seven hours when an air conditioning failure caused the data center to overheat.
-Without access to his pipelines or builds, Hall decided to spin up four Orka machines ahead of schedule and integrate them into their TeamCity pipeline.
-Thankfully, the MacStadium team was fully operational during the pandemic and was able to assist AppDynamics in getting their Orka environment deployed earlier than expected.
-Because Orka is easy to use, Hall was able to get things up and running on Orka by the end of that day.
+Without access to his pipelines or builds, Hall decided to spin up four Orka Platform machines ahead of schedule and integrate them into their TeamCity pipeline.
+Thankfully, the MacStadium team was fully operational during the pandemic and was able to assist AppDynamics in getting their Orka Platform environment deployed earlier than expected.
+Because Orka Platform is easy to use, Hall was able to get things up and running on Orka Platform by the end of that day.

 “I was able to take that really bad situation that I had no control over, quickly implement a solution, and send reassurance up through the executive chain.
-I said, ‘Look, we did this with Orka by the end of the day’,” Hall said of his Orka overhaul.
+I said, ‘Look, we did this with Orka by the end of the day’,” Hall said of his Orka Platform overhaul.
 “It was like, ‘We won.
 We did it.’”

-By shifting their builds to Orka, the team at AppDynamics was able to restore connectivity quickly to resolve an immediate need, but the long-term value was obvious.
-Orka gave AppDynamics the virtualization layer they needed, the ability to scale their build infrastructure efficiently - but perhaps most importantly, gave them accessibility from anywhere in the world, at any time, with off-premise hardware they’d been looking for all along.
-Massive downtimes due to power outages are a thing of the past and builds are running smoothly now that Orka is in the picture.
+By shifting their builds to Orka Platform, the team at AppDynamics was able to restore connectivity quickly to resolve an immediate need, but the long-term value was obvious.
+Orka Platform gave AppDynamics the virtualization layer they needed, the ability to scale their build infrastructure efficiently - but perhaps most importantly, gave them accessibility from anywhere in the world, at any time, with off-premise hardware they’d been looking for all along.
+Massive downtimes due to power outages are a thing of the past and builds are running smoothly now that Orka Platform is in the picture.

 “Our builds will no longer need any cleanup steps, potentially saving 20% from the build time,” said Hall.
 “Our engineers won’t have to re-run their builds due to infrastructure issues, saving them so much time.
-We no longer need to maintain long running boxes or deal with issues like network connectivity or problems with heating and cooling.
+We no longer need to maintain long-running boxes or deal with issues like network connectivity or problems with heating and cooling.
 Now the builds are spun up on a clean agent every time, completely reproducible.”